AznIronMan/CNB_Notepad/README.md

 - Drag and drop to open files
 - Word and character count display
 - File status indicator (Modified/Saved/Read-Only)
+- **New**: Improved database-driven settings for enhanced performance and reliability
+- **New**: About dialog added for version information

 ## Settings

-The app saves user preferences in a `settings-HOSTNAME.json` file.
+The app saves user preferences in a local database, tied to your machine's hostname.
 This includes:

 - Last opened file
 - Word wrap settings
 - Recent files list
 - Maximum number of recent files
 - Dark mode preference
+- Debug mode toggle (added in version 1.0.1)

 Settings are automatically loaded on startup and saved after each session.